smislam/aws-sagemaker-chat/README.md

 * Creates an AWS API Gateway endpoint to expose that Lambda

 ## Steps to run and test
 * Deploy the CDK code.
 Wait for the deployment to finish.
-It will print out the Website endpoint for you to use.
+It will print out the API endpoint for you to use.
 Sign up.
   * ![image](test-sagemaker-jumpstart.PNG "Example of AWS Sagemaker Jumpstart in action")

 ## References